-Complete written LPCP - The permittee must complete the written LPCP 5 years after permit effective date.
+Complete written LPCP - The permittee must complete the written LPCP 4 years after permit effective date.
 The complete LPCP shall include item numbers 1-8 in Table F-7.
 The permittee shall make the LPCP available to the public for public comment during the LPCP development.
 EPA encourages the permittee to post the LPCP online to facilitate public involvement.
-The LPCP shall be updated as needed with an update 10 years after the permit effective date at a minimum to reflect changes in BMP implementation to support achievement of the phosphorus export milestones in Table F-7.
-The updated LPCP shall build upon the original LPCP and include additional or new BMPs the permittee will use to support the achievement of the milestones in Table F-7.
+The LPCP shall be updated as needed with an update 10 years after the permit effective date at a minimum to reflect changes in BMP implementation to support achievement of the phosphorus export milestones in Table F-7 The updated LPCP shall build upon the original LPCP and include additional or new BMPs the permittee will use to support the achievement of the milestones in Table F-7.

-Performance Evaluation - The permittee shall evaluate the effectiveness of the LPCP by tracking the phosphorus reductions achieved through implementation of structural and non-structural BMPs12 and tracking increases in phosphorus loading from the LPCP Area beginning six years after the effective date of the permit.
-Phosphorus reductions shall be calculated consistent with Attachment 2 (non-structural BMP performance), Attachment 3 (structural BMP performance) and Attachment 1 (reductions through land use change), to Appendix F for all BMPs implemented to date13.
-Phosphorus load increases resulting from development shall be calculated consistent with Attachment 1 to Appendix F. Phosphorus
+Performance Evaluation - The permittee shall evaluate the effectiveness of the LPCP by tracking the phosphorus reductions achieved through implementation of structural and non-structural BMPs19 and tracking increases in phosphorus loading from the LPCP Area beginning six years after the effective date of the permit.
+Phosphorus reductions shall be calculated consistent with Attachment 2 (nonstructural BMP performance), Attachment 3 (structural BMP performance) and Attachment 1 (reductions through land use change), to Appendix F for all BMPs implemented to date.20 Phosphorus load increases resulting from development shall be calculated consistent with Attachment 1 to Appendix F. Phosphorus loading increases and reductions in units of mass/yr shall be added or subtracted from the calculated Baseline Phosphorus Load to estimate the yearly phosphorous export rate from the LPCP Area in mass/yr.
+The permittee shall also include all information required in part II.2 of this Appendix in each performance evaluation.

-12 In meeting its phosphorus reduction requirements a permittee may quantify phosphorus reductions by actions undertaken by another entity, except where those actions are credited to MassDOT or another permittee identified in Appendix F Table F-7
+19 In meeting its phosphorus reduction requirements a permittee may quantify phosphorus reductions by actions undertaken by another entity, except where those actions are credited to MassDOT or another permittee identified in Appendix F Table F-7